mika1511/bavi/README.md

-BAVI-Healthcare
+# 📱 BAVI-Healthcare

-BAVI-Healthcare is an Android-based mobile application designed to provide users with a seamless and enhanced experience in querying various healthcare services.
-Built with React Native, it aims to simplify the process of finding and accessing healthcare information, improving user convenience and decision-making.
+**BAVI-Healthcare** is an Android-based mobile application built with React Native that simplifies the process of discovering and accessing healthcare services.
+It delivers a user-centric experience, enabling seamless service queries and real-time interaction with a robust backend system.

+---

-🌟 Features
+## 🌟 Features

-Intuitive User Interface: A clean and easy-to-navigate interface for quick access to healthcare services.
+- **Intuitive User Interface**
+  Clean, minimalistic, and easy-to-navigate UI for smooth user interaction.

+- **Service Querying**
-Service Querying: Efficiently search and filter healthcare services based on user-defined criteria.
+  Effortlessly search, filter, and view healthcare services based on specific user criteria.

+- **Optimized Android Experience**
-Android Native Experience: Optimized for Android devices, leveraging React Native for a near-native feel and performance.
+  Built using React Native for a high-performance, near-native Android experience.

+- **Backend Integration**
-Backend Integration: Seamless communication with an Express.js and Node.js backend for data management and API services.
+  Real-time communication with a Node.js + Express.js backend for dynamic data and RESTful API support.

+- **Enhanced User Experience**
-Enhanced User Experience: Designed with user feedback in mind to provide a superior and more satisfying interaction.
+  Crafted using user feedback to ensure a smooth, responsive, and helpful experience.

-🚀 Technologies Used
-Frontend:
+---

+## 🛠️ Tech Stack

+### Frontend
-React Native: For building the cross-platform Android mobile application.
+- **React Native** – For building the cross-platform Android mobile application.

-Backend:
+### Backend

-Node.js: JavaScript runtime for building scalable server-side applications.
+- **Node.js** – JavaScript runtime for building scalable server-side apps.

-Express.js: A fast, unopinionated, minimalist web framework for Node.js, used for building the RESTful API.

-Other:

-npm/Yarn: Package managers for dependency management.
+- **Express.js** – Minimalist web framework used to create REST APIs.

+### Others
+- **npm / Yarn** – Dependency and package management.
+- **REST API** – For frontend-backend communication.

 ![Screenshot 2025-03-17 163649](https://github.com/user-attachments/assets/6d1629c6-e2e2-4eb3-942a-0342cf3b2e72)